10004058/BJPS/README.md

 The analysis pipeline consists of the following steps:

+### Step 1

-1. Download the corpus and extract sentences containing the term ancest-.
+Download the corpus

+Extract sentences containing the term ancest-.

+### Step 2

-2. Look for explicit definitions and compute collocations.
+Look for explicit definitions

+Compute collocations

+### Step 3

-3. Create the subsets for the KG extraction, run an analysis on the HPC to produce the KG, clean and filter the KG, and use the KG to obtain definitional categories.
+Create the subsets for the KG extraction

+Run an analysis on the HPC to produce the KG

+Clean and filter the KG

+Use the KG to obtain definitional categories

+### Step 4

-4. Categorise the 3,000-sentences subset and the corpus and analyse the categorization outputs
+Categorise the 3,000-sentences subset and the corpus

+Analyse the categorization outputs

+### Step 5

-5. Reformate the corpus categorization output
+Reformate the corpus categorization output

+### Step 6

+Generates the embeddings

+Compute the centroids

-6. Generates the embeddings, compute the centroids, compare the embeddings of a category subset to the above-computed centroids, and test for statistical significance in the cosine similarities computed between a category subset and the competing centroids
+Compare the embeddings of a category subset to the above-computed centroids

+Test for statistical significance in the cosine similarities computed between a category subset and the competing centroids

+### Step 7

-7. Perform a PERMANOVA
+Perform a PERMANOVA